About the program

 The Advance Queensland Women’s Research Assistance Program (WRAP) underpins this strategic objective by supporting women in maintaining their research momentum following approved maternity or adoption leave, and encouraging the retention of female researchers in their chosen profession in Queensland.
 This will be done through the provision of funding to employ another researcher, technician or research/laboratory assistant while the Primary Researcher is on maternity or adoption leave.

-The WRAP is administered by the Department of Innovation, Tourism Industry Development and the Commonwealth Games (the department).
+The WRAP is administered by the Department of Innovation and Tourism Industry Development (the department).

 The WRAP will assist researchers in maintaining their career momentum when they are on the following leave from work: